Background: The IAMC timeseries scenario data format¶

 following the IAMC format from the Horizon 2020 CD-LINKS project.

-pyam package is geared for analysis and visualization of any scenario
+pyam package was initially developed for analysis and visualization

-Refer to data.ene.iiasa.ac.at/database for a list of previous use cases.
+Refer to https://data.ece.iiasa.ac.at/ for a selected list of previous projects using the IAMC data format.

 The pyam data model¶